-Mark Skousen’s Forecasts & Strategies, now celebrating its 30th anniversary, remains one of the most successful investment newsletters in the nation.
+Mark Skousen’s Forecasts & Strategies, now celebrating more than 30 years, remains one of the most successful investment newsletters in the nation.

 Subscribers have benefited from his ability to be on the right side of most of the major trends in the market since its inception in 1980.
 His most important forecasts include: